Tactical Breach Wizards

 Tactical Breach Wizards is a 2024 turn-based tactics video game by Suspicious Developments.
 Players control a team of wizards who fight to stop an international conspiracy.
-The missions are humorous and involve espionage thriller elements.
-It is available for Windows and became a best-seller on Steam on release.
+The game is presented through a series of missions, which are humorous and involve espionage thriller elements, and connected by cutscenes and dialogue sequences.

+Tactical Breach Wizards was released for Windows on August 22, 2024.
+It became a best-seller on Steam on release, and was nominated for multiple game awards, including the Golden Joystick Awards, D.I.C.E.
+Awards, Hugo Awards, and the Independent Games Festival awards, where it won "Excellence in Design".

 Gameplay

 A player-controlled character striking three enemies with chain lightning.

 Players control a group of outcast wizards who are fighting against a theocracy and private military companies in an urban fantasy setting.
 Up to five wizards can be on the team.
 Each wizard has a unique set of skills.
-For example, a weather witch can summon lightning bolts that can push opponents around, and a necromedic can heal people if they are already dead.
+For example, a weather witch can summon lightning bolts that can push opponents around, and a "necromedic" (a portmanteau of necromancer and medic) can revive people if they have died.
 Further skills can be unlocked as they complete missions and become more experienced.

 Before breaching a door, the team engages in banter.
 Breaching results in turn-based, tactical combat.
 During combat, the team's seer can briefly glimpse the future, resulting in players seeing how their choices will play out.
 If players dislike the result, they can undo their action and try a different tactic.
 This is possible up until players end their turn.
 Each level has both required and optional objectives.
 The optional objectives, such as knocking someone out of a window or defeating all enemies within two turns, raise team members' confidence.
 This unlocks specialty outfits.

 Missions can be replayed, but they do not give additional experience points.
 After completing a mission, there are cutscenes, further conversations, and anxiety dreams, all of which can advance the plot.
 The anxiety dreams, which are optional, feature special challenges that, when completed, unlock new special abilities.
 After winning the game, players can continue through post-game challenges.
 There is also a harder difficulty mode, and Tactical Breach Wizards includes a level editor.